Siavash Haghnazari: Istiklol

 On 28 July 2025, Hagh Nazari signed for Tajikistan Higher League club Istiklol, on a contract until the end of 2025.
+On 8 January 2026, Istiklol announced that Hagh Nazari had left the club after his contract wasn't renewed at the end of the previous season.

 International career

 U17

 He played two matches at the 2010 Asian U16 Championships.

 U20

 He was part of Iran U20 during 2014 AFC U-19 Championship.